TechSis01/writetech-accelerator-portfolio-Queendoline/docs/documentation-tooling/supabase/getting-started.md

 ## Pre-requisites
 Before we begin, make sure you have:

-- The latest version of Node.js installed on your machine
+- The latest version of [Node.js installed](https://nodejs.org/en/download) on your machine
-- A basic React project set up.
+- A basic [React project ](https://react.dev/learn/creating-a-react-app)set up.

-Once you have all that ready, you're good to go!
+Once you have all that ready, you are good to go.

 ### Step 1: Create a Supabase project